The Magic of Heart-Centered Living

 Your joy feels distant.

-Even your faith can feel quiet, like a song you used to know by heart but can’t quite remember the words to.
+Even your faith can feel quiet, like a song you once knew by heart but cannot quite remember all the words to.

-If your light feels dim, it doesn’t mean it’s gone.
+If your light feels dim, it does not mean it is gone.

 It means you need gentleness.

-Sometimes “dim” is simply what happens when you’ve been giving too much, carrying too much, or holding it together for too long.
-Sometimes it’s grief.
-Sometimes it’s stress.
-Sometimes it’s disappointment.
-Sometimes it’s the weight of being human in a loud world.
+Sometimes feeling dim is simply what happens when you have been giving too much, carrying too much, or holding everything together for too long.
+Sometimes it comes from grief.
+Sometimes from stress.
+Sometimes from disappointment.
+Sometimes from the weight of being human in a noisy world that rarely tells people to rest.

 Your light can feel dim for many reasons.

-It’s asking you to return to what restores you.
+It is asking you to return to what restores you instead of judging yourself for needing restoration.

 When you feel dim, your goal is not to push harder.